fergusmacd/team-baseline-configurations/README.md

 ```

 ## Directory Structure
+* admin - initial set up of teams and members
- - prospero - files and setup for team prospero (build and tooling)
+* prospero - files and setup for team prospero (build and tooling)